 Persons who entered Poland from the territory of Ukraine in the period from February 24, 2022 in connection with military operations in the territory of that country, were covered by temporary protection under the Special Act and did not apply for refugee status, may re-enter the territory of Ukraine at any time Poland from the territory of Ukraine under a special act, provided that it meets the conditions set out therein.

-The departure of a citizen of Ukraine from the territory of Poland for a period longer than 1 month deprives him of the right referred to in Article 2 Section 1 of the Special Act (i.e. recognizing a stay in Poland for 18 months from February 24, 2022 as legal).
+Departure of a citizen of Ukraine from the territory of Poland for a period exceeding 30 days deprives him/her of the entitlement referred to in Article 2, paragraph 1 of the special act (i.e., recognition of his/her stay in Poland for 18 months starting February 24, 2022 as legal).